Mended futures for every family.

 As part of Amanda’s work as a counselor, she tends to operate from a Narrative approach or Solution-focused approach, which means that as a client, you could expect to see change and a difference in the behaviors, as well as learning how to achieve the highest potential through growth and new development.

-In Amanda’s spare time, she enjoys baking, gardening, hunting and fishing; anything outdoors she is most likely doing!
+In Amanda’s spare time, she enjoys baking, gardening, hunting, and fishing; anything outdoors she is most likely doing!
 She also enjoys spending time with her husband, family, and friends.
 The most important aspect of Amanda’s career is to find ways to show clients how to become the healthiest version of themselves.

 Susan grew up in Halifax County, VA where she continues to reside.
 She enjoys playing golf and reading in her spare time.
 She also enjoys spending time with friends and takes every opportunity to spend time outdoors, especially on her farm.

 Clients present with a variety of concerns, including, but not limited to the following: depression, bipolar disorder, anxiety disorders, personality disorders, and ADHD.
 Susan also works with individuals and families to address issues with transition, life adjustment, school, family conflict, behavioral issues, self esteem, interpersonal relationships, and grief, to name a few.
 She also has an interest in treating trauma, and she is trained in the use of EMDR (Eye Movement Desensitization and Reprocessing) for the treatment of trauma.
+Susan is also working to complete training for certification in Trauma Focused Cognitive Behavioral Therapy.

-Martha uses different approaches to best assist the client with techniques which are proven effective, including empathy, Cognitive-Behavioral Therapy, Motivational Interviewing, Narrative Therapy and Solution-Focused therapy.
+Martha uses different approaches to best assist the client with techniques which are proven effective, including EMDR (Levels 1 and 2 training, pursuing EMDRIA certification), Trust-Based Behavioral Intervention (TBRI), Internal Family Systems (IFS), Cognitive Behavioral Therapy, empathy, communication skills, Cognitive-Behavioral Therapy, Motivational Interviewing, Narrative Therapy and Solution-Focused therapy.
 She has a person-centered approach and sees the person “in the round” including their family and social setting.
-Martha’s work is trauma-informed and enjoys helping people emerge out of depression, anxiety, ADHD, addiction, trauma, grief and loss, family conflict and oppositional behavior.
-Martha works with couples and is certified to offer Prepare-Enrich Couples Counseling.
+Martha can provide either faith-based or secular interventions for healing trauma.

 Mary primarily works with children, adolescents, couples, families, and individuals diagnosed with or experiencing symptoms consistent with the following diagnoses: Anxiety, Depression, Obsessive-Compulsive Disorder, Gender Dysphoria, Borderline Personality Disorder, and Adjustment Disorders.